nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The proposed add question mechanism is facilitated by `AddressBook`.
 It implements the following operations:

-* `AddressBook#hasQuestion(Question question)` - Returns true if a question with the same identity as Question question exists in the address book.
+* `AddressBook#hasQuestion(Question question)` - Returns true if a question with the same identity as Question question exists in the seta.

-* `AddressBook#addQuestion(Question question)` - Adds a question to the question list in the address book.
+* `AddressBook#addQuestion(Question question)` - Adds a question to the question list in seta.

 These operations are exposed in the Model interface as `Model#hasQuestion(Question question)` and `Model#addQuestion(Question question)` respectively.

 Given below is an example usage scenario and how the addq mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `AddressBook` will be initialised with the initial address book state.
+The `AddressBook` will be initialised with the initial state.

 Step 2.
 The user execute `addq Why?` command to add question called "Why?" to the question list ('UniqueQuestionList').
-The `addq` command calls `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, causing the modified address book after the `addq Why?` command executes to be saved in the `addressBook`.
+The `addq` command calls `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, causing the modified seta after the `addq Why?` command executes to be saved in the `addressBook`.

 **Note:**

-1. If a command fails its execution due to incorrect command format, it will not call `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, so the address book state will not be saved into `addressBook`.
+1. If a command fails its execution due to incorrect command format, it will not call `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, so the seta state will not be saved into `addressBook`.
 User will retype their command.
 2. If upon invoking `AddressBook#hasQuestion`
    method and return value is `true`, it will not call `Model#setAddressBook(ReadOnlyAddressBook addressBook)`, so 'UniqueQuestionList' and `addressBook` will not be updated.